| |

 Instructions

 • Sauté the aromatics.
-Meanwhile, in a large saucepan, saute the onion and celery in the remaining 1 tablespoon of olive oil until the onion is translucent.
-Add the garlic and saute for 2 minutes longer.
+Meanwhile, in a large saucepan, sauté the onion and celery in the remaining 1 tablespoon of olive oil until the onion is translucent.
+Add the garlic and sauté for 30 seconds to 1 minute longer.

 • Add the roasted sweet potatoes.
 Add the sweet potatoes to the saucepan and continue cooking until the vegetables are all very tender, about 5 to 10 minutes longer.